isaacholt100/isaacholt/public/maths-notes/4-cambridge:-part-III/information-theory/information-theory.typ

 #import "../../diagram-style.typ": *
 #import "@preview/cetz:0.3.1" as cetz: canvas

+// Everything in the official lecture notes is examinable, except the proofs of Theorems 7.6, 8.1, 12.3, 12.4 and 12.6.

 #let name-abbrvs = (
     "Data Processing Inequality for Entropy": "Data Processing", "Data Processing Inequalities for Mutual Information": "Data Processing",